nscspc/nscspc/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on Software Development.<br>🌱I'm looking to land a job in Computer Science field to learn and work in a pragmatic way in an organization where I can gain knowledge and experience and enhance my skills to meet goals and objectives with integrity and zest.<br>🌱 I’m currently learning Bloc State Management.<br>💬 Ask me about Software Development.<br>📫 Reach me at saininaveen933@gmail.com.
+⚡ I’m currently working on Software Development.<br>🔭I'm looking to land a job in Computer Science field to learn and work in a pragmatic way in an organization where I can gain knowledge and experience and enhance my skills to meet goals and objectives with integrity and zest.<br>🌱 I’m currently learning Bloc State Management.<br>💬 Ask me about Software Development.<br>📫 Reach me at saininaveen933@gmail.com.

 ## 🌐 Socials: